nagoLula/nhanes_inferential_2021_23/README.md

    *Pearson correlation to examine the relationship between weight and sedentary time.*

 5. **Creative Analysis**
-   *A custom question developed using NHANES variables and tested using an appropriate statistical method.*
+   *A custom question developed using NHANES variables and tested using an appropriate statistical method:*

+   **Do individuals with weak or failing kidneys report significantly different average diastolic blood pressure compared to those without kidney issues?**

+   *Independent samples t-test to compare mean diastolic blood pressure between those who report kidney issues and those who do not.*

 ## Methods: